A bioreactor refers to any manufactured device or system that supports a biologically active environment.

 Types :

-Photoreactor :- photobioreactor (PBR) is a bioreactor which incorporates some type of light source (that may be natural sunlight or artificial illumination).
+Photoreactor :- A photobioreactor (PBR) is a bioreactor which incorporates some type of light source (that may be natural sunlight or artificial illumination).

 Photobioreactors are used to grow small phototrophic organisms such as cyanobacteria, algae, or moss plants.